In this post we will answer the following question:

 How does it affect synkinesis?

 If parts of the facial nerve are burnt or cut, the signals, that “travel” through those destroyed nerves do not reach your muscles.
-If the signals cannot reach the muscle fibers, those fibers will not engage during the movement.
+If the signals cannot reach the muscle fibres, those fibres will not engage during the movement.
 Therefore, the synkinetic involvement of those muscles reduces.

 Of course, the regular function of that same muscle also reduces.
 Because not the complete signal but only a fraction of it would reach your muscle when you want to engage it.